thomaslaurenson/SecureMilkCarton/README.md

 Apache TomCat (a type of web server software) has also been installed on the server.
 The TomCat service is a Java Servlet Container – basically a web server that allows the creation and sharing (via HTTP) of a web application written with Java on the server-side.
 Although the web application is very simple (compared to real-world web applications), getting used to the setup can take some practice.
 Here is some relevant information about the web application configuration:

 - The web application is deployed in: `/opt/tomcat/webapps/`
+- The name of the web application is: `securemilkcarton`
+- The full location of the web application is: `/opt/tomcat/webapps/securemilkcarton`

 ## SecureMilkCarton: Project Structure